 More specifically, one major research area in the laboratory involves the investigation of protein binding sites and requirements for binding.
 We have compiled a list of structures for which both the bound target/ligand (holo) and free (apo) forms exist, in order to identify and correlate the nature of pockets with ligand characteristics needed at the macromolecular level.
-Because the heart of any structure-based modeling is the definition of a binding site, we have also undertaken a study that navigates through a spectrum of families and classifies them in computational terms by descriptor mapping.
-The work attempts to shed light on the ab initio computational prediction of the requirements for a binding site.
-Our results suggest that codifying sites from diverse protein families using a numerical representation is feasible.
+Because the heart of any structure-based modeling is the definition of a binding site, we are also navigating through a spectrum of families and classifying them in computational terms by descriptor mapping.
+Both projects attempt to shed light on the ab initio computational prediction of the requirements for a binding site.
+Our results thus far suggest that codifying sites from diverse protein families using numerical representations is feasible.
 This in turn enables us to predict targets for new ligands or ligands for new targets.

-Another thrust in the computational laboratory examines and systematizes sets of known drugs against respective homologous protein families in order to extrapolate common scaffolds that can then be used as starting points to building drugs piece-by-piece.
+Another thrust in the computational laboratory examines and systematizes sets of known drugs against respective homologous protein families in order to extrapolate common scaffolds that can then be used as starting points toward building drugs piece-by-piece.
 These sets of scaffolds are representative of a generalized lead-like rather than drug-like chemical space applicable to a particular protein family.
 With these starting units, we proceed with fragment creation and linking toward different "hot" spots of the active site.
-The advantage of starting with smaller molecules is to identify structures that have ideal pharmaco-kinetic properties, an increased chemical diversity, and a higher chance of optimal binding to a target than larger, complex molecules.
+The advantage of starting with smaller molecules is that it enables us to identify structures with more ideal pharmacokinetic properties, an increased chemical diversity, and a higher chance of optimal binding to a target.
 The approach concentrates on targets within a specific family of proteins and derives its knowledge base from a combination of compound and protein space, rather than a generalized chemical selection.

-Finally, we are interested in understanding the origins of structural variation observed experimentally in several forms of the cytochrome P450s and disease-related targets, namely somatostatin and protein farnesyltransferase.
-Molecular dynamics simulations are being performed, combined with ligand-based methodologies, in order to probe the role of factors dictating selectivity.
+Finally, we are interested in understanding the origins of structural variation observed experimentally in several forms of the cytochrome P450s and disease-related targets, namely somatostatin and chemokine receptors.
+Molecular dynamics simulations combined with model-building and docking methodologies are employed in order to probe the role of factors dictating selectivity.